rafeedchy/fake-news-detection/README.md

 # fake-news-detection
-In this project I am taking news data and apply passive agressive classifier to detect fake news from articles
+In this project I am taking news data and apply passive aggressive classifier to detect fake news from articles.
+TfIdfVectorizer turns a collection of raw documents into a matrix of Tf-Idf features.
+Then I used the passive agressive classifier on the converted dataset and had an accuracy of 92%.
+I printed the confusion matrix where we can see that the model performance is pretty good at detecting false news.
+False positive and False negative values are minimal.